-- NB 1 Teacher/examiners are reminded that if there are two elements in a task and only one is completed, then a maximum of one mark only may be awarded. - 2 When awarding marks, teacher/examiners should start at the bottom of the mark scheme and work upwards: - 0 = nothing of worth communicated - 1 = partial communication - 2 = all points communicated but with some linguistic inaccuracies meaning clear - 3 = meaning clear and accurately conveyed. - 3 Short utterances, if appropriate, can be worth three marks especially true in Role Play A.
+- NB 1 Teacher/examiners are reminded that if there are two elements in a task and only one is completed, then a maximum of one mark only may be awarded. - 2 When awarding marks, teacher/examiners should start at the bottom of the mark scheme and work upwards: - 0 = nothing of worth communicated - 1 = partial communication - 2 = all points communicated but with some linguistic inaccuracies meaning clear - 3 = meaning clear and accurately conveyed. - 3 Short utterances, if appropriate, can be worth three marks.